 26. Bright Zinnia Cutting Garden

-Zinnias are the ultimate easy-grow cutting flower.
-Plant rows organized by color for a rainbow effect.
-They bloom from early summer until frost without stopping.
-The more you cut, the more they bloom.
-These flowers handle heat and humidity like champions.
-Start from seed directly in garden soil—they germinate in days.
-Choose tall varieties like Benary’s Giant for long stems.
-You’ll have bouquets for your entire neighborhood.
+Zinnia seeds are the ultimate easy-grow cutting flower — plant rows organized by color for a rainbow effect.
+They bloom from early summer until frost without stopping and the more you cut the more they bloom.
+Start from seed directly in garden soil — they germinate in days.
+Choose tall varieties for long stems perfect for bouquets.

 Fill shady spots with impatiens for continuous color.
 These shade-lovers bloom non-stop from spring until frost.
 They come in almost every color and some have variegated foliage too.
 Plant them densely for a carpet of color under trees.
 Keep soil moist and they’ll reward you with months of flowers.
 The compact varieties work great in containers.
 This is your go-to solution for those difficult shady areas.